susmithathota/meetingScheduler/README.md

 # Appointment Scheduler
 Chat Bot to schedule a Doctor Appointment using Microsoft Bot Framework and LUIS

+The following conversation shows a bot that schedules doctor appointment.The bot understands the user’s intent through LUIS, provides doctor options and requests time of appointment.

 1.When the user starts conversation, he/she is prompted to say their name

 To schedule successfully, the following two steps are required.